 If you have mild or moderate neck pain, you may be able to take acetaminophen and/or ibuprofen for your pain.

 Some physicians offer their patients an injection of a numbing agent, like lidocaine, into the painful areas of the neck.

 Your physician will probably prescribe a series of exercises designed to help you regain your range of motion.

 Your physician may order physical therapy if you are experiencing chronic pain or need assistance performing your range-of-motion exercises.
 You may also learn additional exercises designed to strengthen your muscles, restore normal movement, and improve your posture.

 You may receive a foam cervical collar to wear.
 This collar keeps your neck and head stable.
 It is usually worn while you experience an increased level of pain.
 Generally, the collar is only used within the first week of the injury.

 If you suffered a whiplash injury in an auto accident or due to the neglect of a person or business, you may be able to sue that person for compensation of lost wages or medical bills.
-Contact our attorneys today for a free consultation of your legal options.
+Contact our Louisville injury lawyers today for a free consultation of your legal options.